nathanRamaNoodles/Noodle-Synth/README.md

 # MusicWithoutDelay Library

 This Arduino Library makes an Arduino board play music in the background while running your program(Assuming your code doesn't have any delay).
+This library doesn't use the delay function; it uses a similar technique to [Arduino's BlinkWithoutDelay sketch](https://www.arduino.cc/en/Tutorial/BlinkWithoutDelay).
+I used advanced logic from my computer science skills and wrote the non-blocking algorithm for this library.
 You do not need any shield or extra hardware for this library, but you will have to download [Tone library](https://github.com/bhagman/Tone) from bhagman.
+In fact, this library was inspired by [Bhagman's RTTL Arduino sketch](https://github.com/bhagman/Tone/blob/master/examples/RTTTL/RTTTL.pde).

 And Yes, **you can play more than one note at the same time**.
 Check out the video below for a Legend of Zelda music demostration.
 In the video, an Arduino Nano outputs two voices.
 The arduino uses a vibrating motor as a percussion instrument, and an RGB LED to add some fire to the show.
 The delay function is not used at all :)